wallarm/product-documentation/docs/2.16/admin-en/installation-kong-en.md

     vi /etc/sysconfig/wallarm-tarantool
     ```

 Set the allocated memory size in the configuration file of Tarantool via the `SLAB_ALLOC_ARENA` directive.
+The value can be an integer or a float (a dot `.` is a decimal separator).

 For example: